Posts tagged Warwickshire

 Completing all Warwickshire parkruns

-There are currently 6 parkrun events in present-day Warwickshire of which I have not yet completed any.
-There are a further 6 parkrun events in the part of the Historic County of Warwickshire which are now in the present-day Ceremonial County of West Midlands.
+There are currently 6 parkrun events in present-day Warwickshire, of which I have not yet completed any.
+There are a further 6 parkrun events in the part of the historic county of Warwickshire which are now in the present-day ceremonial county of the West Midlands.

 Wolford Wood (now permanently cancelled) is sometimes listed in the South West England Region.
-The actual course was in Warwickshire but it had a Morton-in-Marsh postal address which is in Gloucestershire.
+The actual course was in Warwickshire, but it had a Moreton-in-Marsh postal address, which is in Gloucestershire.

-Aston Hall, Dallas Burston Polo Club and Woolford Wood were parkrun events in Warwickshire that have been permanently cancelled.
+Aston Hall, Dallas Burston Polo Club and Wolford Wood were parkrun events in Warwickshire that have been permanently cancelled.

 Numbers exclude any events that are not open to the general public such as prisons or armed forces facilities.